CORPORATE GOVERNANCE STATEMENT 2017

 The Company currently has the following Board members, who served as directors throughout the year unless otherwise stated below:

-- Mr Justin Reid – Executive Chairman and Managing Director (appointed 7 April 2015)
+- Mr Justin Reid – Managing Director (appointed 7 April 2015)

-- Mr David Gower – Independent Non-executive Director (resigned as acting chairman on 7 April 2015, appointed 30 November 2012)
+- Mr David Gower – Independent non-executive Director (appointed 30 November 2012)

 - Mr Brian Moller – Independent non-executive director (appointed 18 December 2013)